Mindfulness Practices for ADHD: Focus Strategies That Actually Work

 Attention residue is the cognitive leftover from a previous task that continues to occupy working memory even after switching to a new task.

 Why this works: You’re not trying to achieve calm or clear your mind.
 You’re creating a one-breath boundary between tasks that reduces attention residue.
-Jha’s 2007 research on attention subsystems showed that redirecting attention itself strengthens executive function, independent of whether you achieve sustained calm [2].
+Research on attention subsystems suggests that practicing redirection itself strengthens executive function, independent of whether you achieve sustained calm [2].
 Similar mindful time-out techniques pair well with the three-breath reset.

 Attention redirection is the deliberate act of noticing that focus has drifted and consciously bringing it back to a chosen target.